-- 1. Providing reasonable accommodations for individuals with disabilities: - 2.
-Making reasonable modifications to policies, practices, and procedures where necessary to avoid discrimination against persons with disabilities;

-- 3. Administering programs in the most integrated setting appropriate; - 4.
+- 1. Providing reasonable accommodations for individuals with disabilities; - 2.
+Making reasonable modifications to policies, practices, and procedures where necessary to avoid discrimination against persons with disabilities; - 3.
+Administering programs in the most integrated setting appropriate; - 4.
 Communicating with persons with disabilities as effectively as with others; - 5.
 Providing appropriate auxiliary aids and services, including assistive technology devices and services, where necessary to afford individuals with disabilities an equal opportunity to participate in, and enjoy the benefits of, the program or activity; and - 6.
-Providing for the physical accessibility of the one-stop center to individuals with disabilities.
+Providing for the physical accessibility of the one-stop center to individuals with disabilities. - 7.
+All one-stop centers must comply with applicable physical and programmatic accessibility requirements, as set forth in 29 CFR part 38 and the implementing regulations of WIOA sec.
+188.